Spydevil07/CodeClauseInternship_Task-Management-Website/README.md

 can then update the status of their tasks, providing a real-time overview of project progress.

+Technology Used - HTML, Bootstrap CSS, PHP, Ajax, and jQuery & MySQL,

 Task management application using PHP and MySQL